MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 > [!IMPORTANT]
 > Based on the outcome of the assessment phase, two Azure Virtual Desktop LZA deployments in *East US 2* will be required to address Contoso scenarios:
 > 1. **Multi-session (pooled host pool):** Azure Virtual Desktop management plane (workspace, host pool, application group, scaling plan) deployment with Windows 10 or Windows 11 multi-session session hosts and FSLogix to manage users profile data.
-> 1. **Single-session (personal host pool):** Azure Virtual Desktop management plane (workspace, host pool, application group, scaling plan) deployment without the creation of new session hosts (personal VMs will be migrated from RDS).
+> 1. **Single-session (personal host pool):** Azure Virtual Desktop management plane (workspace, host pool, application group) deployment without the creation of new session hosts (personal VMs will be migrated from RDS).

 | Deployment Type | Link |
 |:--|:--|